HamTake/vue3-framed-camera-cropper/README.md

 # Vue3-Framed-Camera-Cropper

 An example of a camera running in Vue 3 with a framed portion to be cropped for the final result.
-This example demonstrates a few different concepts:
+[Online Demo](https://beta.heroharmony.com/experiments/vue-camera/)

+## Coding Concepts Covered

 - /src/components/SimpleCamera.vue, uses basic Script hook
 - /src/components/Cropper.vue, uses Script Setup